kainino0x/cis565final/README.md

 ####Setting up the codebase
 We initially began with Turbulenz, since it seemed like the most powerful engine available and combined the rigid body physics we needed with a renderer.
 However, it was difficult to work with the convex hulls we wanted, so we switched to CubicVR.js, an open-source 3d engine that uses ammo.js for physics.

+Depending our future experience with CubicVR/Ammo, it's possible we'll switch back (or to yet another engine).

 ####Working Rigid Body Simulator
-This was very easy to set up with CubicVR, and was completed quickly.
+This was very easy to set up with CubicVR/Ammo (using one of the CubicVR provided examples), and was completed quickly.

 ####WebCL
 Currently not implemented due to our focus on getting a working engine and demo